-- A. Loosen the lock knobs to unlock all three H-Blocks. - B. Lift the H-Blocks to their highest position and lock in place. - C. Place a sample piece of material between the separator fingers (the lower section of the H-Blocks) and the feed roller. - D. Lower only the H-Blocks that come in direct contact with the material and let them touch the material. - E. Lock each separator in place.
-When lowering the H-Blocks, check that the material is between the separator tabs and the feed roller.
+- A. Loosen the lock knobs to unlock all three H-Blocks. - B. Lift all three H-Blocks to their highest position and lock in place. - C. Place a sample piece of material into the input area.
+Align the sample with the left wall of the input area, then place it between the separator fingers (the lower section of the H-Blocks) and the feed roller. - D. Lower only the H-Blocks that come in direct contact with the sample material.
+Make sure the material is between the separator fingers and the feed rollers, and that the separator fingers do not directly contact the feed rollers. - E. Lock each separator in place.